 In the summer of 2019, public health authorities identified an outbreak of a deadly vaping-related lung injury.
-They later named the condition EVALI — e-cigarette, or vaping, product use-associated lung injury.
+The U.S. Centers for Disease Control and Prevention later named the condition EVALI — e-cigarette, or vaping, product use-associated lung injury.
 In a matter of weeks, EVALI became the most serious e-cigarette side effect in the devices’ history.
-As of Dec.
-27, 2019, the Centers for Disease Control and Prevention reported 2,561 confirmed or suspected cases of EVALI.
-The CDC also blamed 55 deaths on the condition.
+As of Feb.
+18, 2020, the CDC reported 2,807 cases of EVALI resulting in hospitalization.
+The CDC also blamed 68 deaths on the condition.

 Prior to 2019, most vaping regulations at the local and state levels focused on including e-cigarettes in existing non-smoking laws.
 As of October 2019, 892 cities, 19 states and two U.S. territories included vaping devices among the products prohibited in smoke-free locations, according to the American Nonsmokers’ Rights Foundation.